daniestevez/gr-satellites/docs/source/components.rst

 GOMspace U482C deframer
 """""""""""""""""""""""

+The GOMsace U482C deframer implements the protocol used by the GOMspace NanoCom U482C tranceiver, which is an older transceiver from GOMspace that is still seen in some satellites.

+The protocol used by the U482C is similar to the ASM+Golay mode used by the AX100.
+The packet payload can be optionally:

+* Encoded with the CCSDS r=1/2, k=7 convolutional encoder

+* Scrambled with the CCSDS synchronous scrambler

+* Encoded with a CCSDS (255,223) Reed-Solomon code

+The packet header has flags that indicate which of this options are in use, in addition to the length field.

+The U482C modem uses AFSK with a 4800 baud audio-frequency GMSK waveform.

+The figure below shows an example flowgraph of the U482C deframer block.
+This example can be found in ``examples/components/u482c_deframer.grc``.
+The example reads a WAV file from :ref:`satellite-recordings<Downloading sample recordings>` containing a packet from GOMX-1.
+The packet is demodulated and deframed, and the output is printed in hex using the Message Debug block.

 .. figure:: images/u482c_deframer_flowgraph.png
     :alt: Usage of U482C deframer in a flowgraph

     Usage of U482C deframer in a flowgraph

+The U482C deframer has a single parameter, which indicates the number of bit errors that are allowed in the syncword detection.

 AO-40 FEC deframer